 - 1. Stay alert, watch what you are doing and use common sense when operating a power tool.
 Do not use a power tool while you are tired or under the influence of drugs, alcohol, or medication.
 A moment of inattention while operating power tools may result in serious personal injury. - 2.
 Use personal protective equipment.
 Always wear eye protection.
-Protective equipment such as dust mask, non-skid safety shoes, hard hat, or hearing protection used for appropriate conditions reduces personal injuries. - 3.
+Protective equipment such as dust mask, non-skid safety shoes, hard hat, or hearing protection used for appropriate conditions reduces personal injuries.
+Use of rubber gloves is recommended. - 3.
 Prevent unintentional starting.
 Ensure the switch is in the OFF-position before connecting to power source and/or battery pack, picking up or carrying the tool.
 Carrying power tools with your finger on the switch or energizing power tools that have the switch on invites accidents. - 4.
 Remove any adjusting key or wrench before turning the power tool on.
-A wrench or a key left attached to a rotating part of the power tool may result in personal injury.
+A wrench or a key

-- 5. Do not overreach.
+- left attached to a rotating part of the power tool may result in personal injury. - 5.
+Do not overreach.
 Keep proper footing and balance at all times.
 This enables better control of the power tool in unexpected situations. - 6.
 Dress properly.
 Do not wear loose clothing or jewelry.
 Keep your hair, clothing, and gloves away from moving parts.
-Loose clothes, jewelry, or long hair can be caught in moving parts. - 7.
+Loose clothes, jewelry, or long hair can be caught in moving parts.
+Adequate protective clothing will reduce personal injury by flying debris or accidental contact with the saw chain. - 7.
 If devices are provided for the connection of dust extraction and collection facilities, ensure these are connected and properly used.
 Use of dust collection can reduce dust-related hazards. - 8.
 Do not let familiarity gained from frequent use of tools allow you to become complacent and ignore tool safety principles.
 A careless action can cause severe injury within a fraction of a second.